Steve Roach (rugby league): Playing style

 In a game in 1990 against Manly at Brookvale Oval, he received a four-week suspension for backchatting the referee Eddie Ward, whom Roach patronisingly patted on the head after he was ordered from the field.
-Coming into physical contact with a referee is regarded as a serious offence and Roach was considered fortunate that no further action was taken, especially considering Roach had also verbally abused the touch judge on his way off the field, calling him a “(expletive) wombat”.
+Coming into physical contact with a referee is regarded as a serious offence and Roach was considered fortunate that no further action was taken, especially considering Roach had also verbally abused the touch judge on his way off the field, calling him a “(expletive) wombat".

 Post-playing life

 By the end of the 1992 season Roach had written an autobiography, Doing My Block and he became a commentator with the Nine Network as well as making appearances on The NRL Footy Show.
 After a disagreement with fellow Channel 9 commentators Paul Vautin and Peter Sterling he was sacked by the network and signed by the official rugby league radio broadcaster 2UE, before later moving to 2GB with Ray Hadley and his Continuous Call Team.
 He has made further television appearances on the Seven Network's Sportsworld and is one of a number of former players who appear in radio, TV and print ads for the Lowes menswear chain.
-After a 3-year stint as assistant coach with Manly, Roach was appointed to the coaching committee of his beloved Tigers - now the Wests Tigers.
+After a 3-year stint as assistant coach with Manly, Roach was appointed to the coaching committee of his beloved Tigers – now the Wests Tigers.

 On 23 June 2000, Roach was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.

 In February 2008, Steve Roach was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 In 2011 Roach joined Network Ten's new Thursday night Rugby League show The Game Plan.

 In 2014, Roach was sacked by 2GB after a staff member filed a bullying complaint against him.

 In 2016 he made a comeback to the Rugby League commentary box signing on with Fox Sports.

-In 2018, Roach revealed that his nickname ‘Blocker’ actually came from his time employed as a Licensed Plumber where it was remarked by his colleagues that he would ‘block’ pipes that would subsequently require plumbing works to be conducted.
+In 2018, Roach revealed that his nickname 'Blocker' actually came from his time employed as a Licensed Plumber where it was remarked by his colleagues that he would 'block' pipes that would subsequently require plumbing works to be conducted.

 In 2019, he appeared regularly on Fox Sports panel show, 'Controversy Corner', as well as commentating for the network.

-A little known fact about Roach is that secondary to his nickname ‘Blocker’, he also carries the monicker ‘Papa’.